yahoo/fili/fili-generic-example/README.md

       GET http://localhost:9998/v1/data/wikiticker/day/?metrics=count&dateTime=PT72H/current

-    Note: this will should be something like the response below since the wikipedia table doesn't have data for the past 72 hours from now.
+    Note: this will should be something like the response below since the wikiticker table doesn't have data for the past 72 hours from now.
     ```json
     {
         "rows": [],